daniel-deaconescu/chatty/readme.md

 - You're in the correct directory (`C:\xampp\htdocs\chatty`)
 - XAMPP Apache is running
-- PHP is properly installed with XAMPP
+- XAMPP is properly installed (includes PHP)

+**If you get "php is not recognized as an internal or external command":**

+1. Make sure XAMPP is installed
+2. Try using the full path: `C:\xampp\php\php.exe clean_and_setup_database.php`
+3. Or add XAMPP's PHP to your system PATH

 ### 5. Access the Application